 “You gotta get lazier.
 Let nature do more of the work.”

 Naturally Occurring Bacteria

 Bacteria comprise four main functional groups.

 Many bacteria are decomposers.
 According to the USDA, they “consume simple carbon compounds, such as root exudates and fresh plant litter.
-By this process, bacteria convert energy in soil organic matter into forms useful to the rest of the organisms in the soil food web.
-A number of decomposers can break down pesticides and pollutants in soil.
-Decomposers are especially important in immobilizing, or retaining, nutrients in their cells, thus preventing the loss of nutrients, such as nitrogen, from the rooting zone.”
+Through this process, bacteria convert energy in soil organic matter into forms useful to the rest of the organisms in the soil food web.
+Several decomposers can break down pesticides and pollutants in soil.
+Decomposers are especially important in immobilizing or retaining, nutrients in their cells, thus preventing the loss of nutrients, such as nitrogen, from the rooting zone.”
 In the words of Scotty Real, ” their cells are organics and naturally sticky so [nutrients] stay in the soil instead of washing away like salt on your skin after the beach.”
 These decomposers include Actinomycetes, which give soil its signature “earthy” smell.
 Bacillus strains are also considered decomposers.

 Mutualists are nitrogen-fixing bacteria that form symbiotic relationships with plants.
 Rhizobium strains are mutualistic bacteria found in the root nodules of legumes.
 Mutualists also include Azospirillum, a bacteria that is closely associated with grasses.